To prepare your computer for Gleam development you’ll need to install Gleam, Erlang, and optionally install any Gleam plugins for your editor.

 sudo port install gleam

-asdf is a tool for installing and managing multiple version of programming languages at the same time.
-Install the asdf-gleam plugin to manage Gleam with asdf.
+asdfis a tool for installing and managing multiple versions of programming languages at the same time.
+Install the asdf-gleam pluginto manage Gleam with asdf.

 Gleam is available in ports, and also in binary packages.
 You may need